dotnet/AspNetCore.Docs/aspnetcore/grpc/aspnetcore.md

 ## Kestrel

 [Kestrel](xref:fundamentals/servers/kestrel) is a cross-platform web server for ASP.NET Core.
-Kestrel provides the best performance and memory utilization, but it doesn't have some of the advanced features in HTTP.sys such as port sharing.
+Kestrel focuses on high performance and memory utilization, but it doesn't have some of the advanced features in HTTP.sys such as port sharing.

 Kestrel gRPC endpoints: